wking-io/Fluture/README.md

 #### `map :: Future a b ~> (b -> c) -> Future a c`

-Map over the value inside the Future.
-If the Future is rejected, mapping is not performed.
+Transforms the resolution value inside the Future, and returns a new Future with the transformed value.
+This is like doing `promise.then(x => x + 1)`, except that it's lazy, so the transformation will not be applied before the Future is forked.
+The transformation is only applied to the resolution branch.
+So if the Future is rejected, the transformation is ignored.
+To learn more about the exact behaviour of `map`, check out its [spec][12].

 ```js
 Future.of(1)